Skip to main content

 In the middle of the program, Walerski has placed a more recent work.
 Walerski’s arrival in Vancouver in 2020 coincided with the outbreak of a global pandemic.
 His “Silent Tides,” for two dancers, bears the timestamp of its creation.
 The duet, he says, was “greatly influenced by the issues of human closeness that the pandemic more or less forced upon us all.”

-“Silent Tides,” which spools to the musical pairing of a Bach violin concerto with modern music by Belgian composer Pierre Corbeil, should provide “a space where the audience can breathe,” says Walerski.
+“Silent Tides,” which spools to the musical pairing of a Bach violin concerto with modern music by Belgian composer Adrien Cronet, should provide “a space where the audience can breathe,” says Walerski.
 “It’s an intimate duet for the audience to go through, a nice musical and visual landscape, with silences and pauses. (“Silent Tides’” unisex costumes are designed with partial nudity.)

-For the final chapter of The Soraya performance, Walerski commissioned a revisiting of “Frontier,” a work by Canadian choreographer Crystal Pite, dating to 2008..
+For the final chapter of The Soraya performance, Walerski commissioned a revisiting of “Frontier,” a work by Canadian choreographer Crystal Pite, dating to 2008.
 This ballet, says Walerski, is “very dear to my heart.”
 Nearly as an afterthought he adds, “Funnily enough, I was part of the original cast.”
 He’s being modest.
-In fact, Pite forged much of her original choreography directly on Walerski as a dancer at NDT.
+In fact, Pite forged much of her choreography while Walerski was still a dancer at NDT.

 A work by Crystal Pite is a special event.
 She is one of concert dance’s top in-demand choreographers.
 Burned in our memories is Pite’s prior outing for Ballet BC at The Soraya, her droll “The Statement” in 2022, featuring corporate zombies around a large boardroom table.